kateBrasseur/M.A.Thesis/README.md

 # M.A.Thesis
-Gitbook for my M.A.
+Github for my M.A.
 Thesis